ncoghlan/pulpdist/doc/configuration.rst

 -----------------------------------------------------------

-Deriving raw repo definitions from local mirror definitions requires that a specific site be nominated (e.g. via the ``--site`` flag to the ``init`` command).
+Deriving raw repo definitions from local mirror definitions requires that a specific site be nominated.
 If no site is nominated, or the site settings have no entry for a particular value, then the corresponding settings for the ``default`` site are used instead.

 The local path used in the import configuration is calculated as::